askrella/whatsapp-chatgpt/docs/pages/send-messages-to-yourself.md

-# Sending messages to yourself
+# Send messages to yourself

 You can also use the bot to send messages to yourself.

-Use thie WhatsApp link: https://wa.me/your_phone_number.
+Use this WhatsApp link: https://wa.me/your_phone_number.

 Replace `your_phone_number` with your phone number, including the country code. (e.g. +11234567890)